Home

 "I came to notice very early on that whether I was dealing with an E-2 or an O-5, there was one common theme in the counseling cases, which was a lot of people had significant financial problems."

-As a result, Shirley began to offer workshops in the chapel that focused on money management, but poor financial habits were something she would continue to see.
+As a result, Shirley began to offer workshops in the chapel that focused on money management, but poor military financial habits were something she would continue to see.

 "In 2003, I moved to Eglin Air Force Base and guess what?
 Same deal, except more," she said. "(More than) 90 percent of the people I saw for pastoral care and counseling had a significant financial management problem."